daltonlin/CarbonCalculator/README.md

 python manage.py runserver
 ```

-##Usage
+## Usage

-A user can search departure and arrival airports, and travel distance and carbon footprint will be calculated and display to the user.
+A user can search departure and arrival airports, and travel distance and carbon footprint will be calculated and displayed to the user.
 The search feature currently supports search by airport name, and location information (e.g. city name, county name.)
 One of the popular identifiers, IATA 3 letter airport code is not currently supported due to licensing requirements.
 The aerodrome location dataset is obtained from [International Civil Aviation Organization's public database](https://www.icao.int/safety/iStars/Pages/API-Data-Service.aspx).